temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ### Unsubscribe handler

-The `\unsubscribe` handler cancels the Workflow with a given email in its Workflow ID.
+The `/unsubscribe` handler cancels the Workflow with a given email in its Workflow ID.

 For this app, we'll be making use of a switch case to handle what happens when the endpoint gets a response, and when it posts new information to the Workflow Execution.